guidoschmidt/hicetnunc.wiki.backup/How-to-swap-🔃.md

 ***

 ### HELP!
 I keep getting the `BACKTRACKED` error and I'm using temple wallet!
-You will have to manually set max storage fees (it only charges the storage fee that was really used in the operation)
+You will have to manually set max storage fees (it only charges the storage fee that was really used in the operation).
+If this doesn't work, you'll have to switch to using kukai wallet.
+You don't need to make a new wallet to do this.
+Here is a video tutorial: [https://youtu.be/_9TwCzBBJGU](Youtube: Hic Et Nunc - Swaps FAILING?
+100% EASY FIX)

 ```suggested parameters:
 mint - set storage to 310